 Family Resource Centers

-- Parent leadership activities
+- Parent Leadership Development

 FRCs also value partnerships to meet the wide and varied needs of the families they serve.
 They link families with community-based resources and serve as a referral source for families to more intensive or targeted services outside of those they offer.